logzio/logz-docs/_source/user-guide/regions/account-migration.md

-##### Export & Import your Kibana objects
+##### Export & Import your OpenSearch Dashboards objects

-Export any and all Kibana objects you want to keep and import them into your new account.
+Export any and all OpenSearch Dashboards objects you want to keep and import them into your new account.
 These include saved searches, visualizations, and dashboards.

 The process can be performed by API or manually.
 Export & import guides: